-- One rather golden moment was when Jack and Karen were playing with helium balloons and messing with their voices, Jack's went high pitched and squeaky, while Karen's was the same as hers was already like that.
+- One memorable moment was when Jack and Karen were using helium balloons to mess with their voices.
+Jack's went high pitched, while Karen's remained exactly the same.

 - Another funny one: Karen was using the shower in Grace's apartment and comes out with a towel around her head.
 She takes it off and her hair is completely dry, prompting Grace to ask how her hair dried so quickly; Karen answers "Money".

-- Earlier, Will and Grace were arguing at Jack's one-man show he says "This is Just Jack, not the Will & Grace show!"
+- Earlier, Will and Grace were arguing at Jack's one-man show, where he said "This is Just Jack, not the Will & Grace show!"